-Are you considering visiting Munich in winter?
+Are you considering visiting Munich in the winter 2023?

 We visited back in the 80s and fell in love with the vibrant Christmas Markets, the people, the architecture and the local German cuisine.
 There were so many things to do in Munich.
 We huddled in cafes and bars enjoying hot sweet and spicy Gluhwein whilst it snowed outside.
 It was such a magical experience.